 A hint about juicing fresh citrus fruits: place the fruit in the microwave for 10 seconds.
 This causes the fruit to release its juices.

 I used the grapefruit vinaigrette on top of a simple salad of spinach, kale, goat cheese, and slivered almonds.
 Yum!

 If I could describe this creamer, I would say yum!

-Wednesday evening, I was able to have a cup of coffee with this creamer.
-It was even better then on Monday.
+Wednesday evening, I had a cup of coffee with this creamer.
+It was even better than on Monday.

 It costs $4.25 for a tall (small) Starbucks’ gingerbread latte.
 You can make this creamer for half that price.
 You’ll get the same great flavors found in gingerbread.

 Molasses, cloves, nutmeg, cinnamon, and ginger are flavors you associate with gingerbread.
 So those are the flavors I put into my homemade creamer.